 “Shreem” evokes the presence of the goddess Lakshmi, an aspect of the Divine Feminine who represents the power of auspiciousness, harmony and abundance.
 She is said to bring both material and spiritual wealth and prosperity.

 It can be noted that a mantra can be any word, phrase, or sound.
-The following mantras may help you get started:
+The following mantras may help you get started, once on the path more advanced mantras are given:

 - Om Shanti (Om Peace)